-- 32.-(1) An inspector may, on producing a duly authenticated document showing the inspector's authority if required, enter and inspect any land or premises at any reasonable time for the purposes of administering and enforcing these Regulations. - (2) An inspector may be accompanied by-

-- (a) any person, equipment or vehicle as the inspector considers necessary; - (b) any representative of the European Commission acting for the purposes of Directive 2006/88/EC. - (3) An inspector may not enter any premises which are a dwelling unless a justice of the peace has issued a warrant authorising the inspector to do so. - (4) A justice of the peace may only issue such a warrant if satisfied that there is good reason to believe that the inspector will not be able to administer or enforce these Regulations without the warrant - (5) A warrant issued under paragraph (3) remains in force- - (a) for one month; or - (b) until the purpose for which it is issued has been fulfilled, whichever is the sooner.
+- 35.-(1) An inspector may, on producing some duly authenticated document showing the inspector's authority if required, enter and inspect any land or premises at any reasonable time for the purposes of administering and enforcing these Regulations. - (2) An inspector may be accompanied by- - (a) such persons, equipment and vehicles as the inspector considers necessary; - (b) a representative of the European Commission acting for the purposes of Directive 2006/88/ EC. - (3) An inspector may not enter any premises which are a dwelling unless a justice of the peace has issued a warrant authorising the inspector to do so. - (4) A justice of the peace may only issue such a warrant if satisfied that there is good reason to believe that the inspector will not be able to administer or enforce these Regulations without the warrant. - (5) A warrant issued under paragraph (3) remains in force- - (a) for one month; or - (b) until the purpose for which it is issued has been fulfilled, whichever is the sooner.

-Search and examination of items on land and premises
+Search and examination of land and premises

-- 33. Where an inspector exercises the power conferred by regulation 32 the inspector may- - (a) search the land or premises for any item, including any aquatic animal or water; - (b) examine anything that is- - (i) on the land or premises; - (ii) attached to or otherwise forms part of the land or premises.
+- 36. Where an inspector exercises the power conferred by regulation 35, the inspector may- - (a) search the land or premises for any item, including any aquatic animal or water; - (b) examine anything that is- - (i) on the land or premises; - (ii) attached to or otherwise forms part of the land or premises.